Dropout Neural Network Training Viewed from a Percolation Perspective: Percolation Theory for Dropout NN Neural Networks

 \section{Percolation Theory for Dropout \texorpdfstring{\glspl{NN}}{Neural Networks}}

 This section characterises the percolation function for our bond and site percolation models.
-In particular, we investigate the effect of the topological scaling on the critical percolation threshold for the crossing probability.
-We then find \textquote{critical scalings} of the topology such that the critical percolation threshold is non-trivial.
+In particular, we find critical scalings of the topology such that the critical percolation threshold is non-trivial.

-\Cref{sec:3:site} contains fairly complete results for the dropout--site percolation model. \Cref{sec:3:bond} considers the more challenging dropconnect--bond percolation model, in which we find bounds on the percolation function.
-In \Cref{sec:3:connection}, we show that the bounds on bond percolation are recoverable from the results on site percolation via a coupling argument.
+\zcref[S]{sec:3:site} contains results for the dropout-site percolation model. \zcref[S]{sec:3:bond} considers the more challenging dropconnect--bond percolation model.
+In \zcref[S]{sec:3:connection}, we show that the upper bound on bond percolation is recoverable from the results on site percolation.